mhekkel/libzeep/docs/lib-http.md

 There are three main controller classes, each targeted at a different task.
 The first, __html_controller__ maps requests to functions that take a __request__ and __scope__ and return a __reply__.
 Various routines are available to help constructing XHTML based replies based on XHTML template files.
 These files can contain special tags that will be processed and the values can be expressed in _expression language_.

 The second controller class is the __rest_controller__.
 This one also maps requests to functions, but this time the parameters in the request are automatically translated into function parameters and the result of the function is converted back into JSON automatically.
-Named parameters can be passed in the payload of a POST request, as query parameters in a GET request or as parts of the URI path, as in =GET /book/1234/title= where you request the title of book number 1234.
+Named parameters can be passed in the payload of a POST request, as query parameters in a GET request or as parts of the URI path, as in ``GET /book/1234/title`` where you request the title of book number 1234.

 The third controller is the __soap_controller__.
 Similar to the REST controller, but this time the translation is between SOAP XML messages and parameters and vice versa.